aleciabechtold/aleciabechtold/README.md

 - **Painting and Design**: using acrylic paint, and my background in various Adobe Creative Cloud suite programs to explore my creative expression
 - **Creative programming**: utilizing *Arduino* to create LED animations representative of falling rain, and wave-like motion

-### Fun facts about me
-- I'm from Kansas, and currently live in Florida
-- My favorite musical artist is Taylor Swift, and my favorite song at the moment is *All Too Well (10 Minute-Version) (From The Vault)*

 ### Languages
 - C/C++ *intermediate*
 - Python *intermediate*